jmackereth/sewingmachine/README.md

 ## Basic Usage

 `sewingmachine` is intended to be as flexible as possible, whilst delivering maximal stability and standardisation in equivalent width measurements.
-In future versions,
+In future versions, we hope to add to the different measurement methods available - for now, we can just do a simple trapezium integration of a spectrum.

 For the simplest equivalent width measurement, first load your spectrum into a `[N_lambda,2]` array (`[N_lambda,3]` if you have an error array, but we'll get to that later), and pass it to `equivalentwidths.trapz_ew` like so: